angular/angular-ja/aio-ja/content/guide/lazy-loading-ngmodules.en.md

 ## Confirm it’s working

 You can check to see that a module is indeed being lazy loaded with the Chrome developer tools.
-In Chrome, open the dev tools by pressing `Cmd+Option+i` on a Mac or `Ctrl+Alt+i` on a PC and go to the Network Tab.
+In Chrome, open the dev tools by pressing `Cmd+Option+i` on a Mac or `Ctrl+Shift+j` on a PC and go to the Network Tab.

 <figure>
  <img src="generated/images/guide/lazy-loading-ngmodules/network-tab.png" width="600" alt="lazy loaded modules diagram">